Merian C. Cooper: Kościuszko Squadron

-From late 1919 until the 1921 Treaty of Riga, Cooper was a member of a volunteer American flight squadron, the Kościuszko Squadron, which supported the Polish Army in the Polish-Soviet War.
-On July 13, 1920, his plane was shot down and he spent nearly nine months in a Soviet prisoner of war camp where the writer Isaac Babel interviewed him.
+The contract for the formation of a volunteer American flight squadron was signed by Rozwadowski, Cooper and Major Cedric Fauntleroy at the Wagram Hotel in Paris on August 26, 1919.
+On his arrival in Poland, Cooper met with cold reception from the Chief of State Józef Piłsudski, who considered the Americans "paid mercenaries".
+They were nonetheless dispatched to Lviv in October 1919 and drafted into the Polish military as the Kościuszko Squadron in December.
+Cooper then provided air combat support for the Polish Army in the Polish–Soviet War.
+On July 13, 1920, his plane was shot down, and he spent nearly nine months in a Soviet prisoner of war camp where the writer Isaac Babel interviewed him.
 He escaped just before the war was over and made it to Latvia.
 For his valor he was decorated by Polish commander-in-chief Józef Piłsudski with the highest Polish military decoration, the Virtuti Militari.

 During his time as a POW, Cooper wrote an autobiography: Things Men Die For.
 The manuscript was published by G. P. Putnam's Sons in New York (the Knickerbocker Press) in 1927.
-However, in 1928 Cooper regretted releasing certain details about "Nina" (probably Małgorzata Słomczyńska) with whom he had had relations outside of wedlock.
-Cooper then asked Dagmar Matson, who had the manuscript, to buy all the copies of the book possible.
+However, in 1928, Cooper regretted releasing certain details about "Nina" (probably Marjorie Crosby-Słomczyńska) with whom he had relations outside of wedlock.
+Cooper asked Dagmar Matson, who had the manuscript, to buy all the copies of the book possible.
 Matson found almost all 5,000 copies that had been printed.
 The books were destroyed, while Cooper and Matson each kept a copy.

 An interbellum Polish film directed by Leonard Buczkowski, Gwiaździsta eskadra (The Starry Squadron), was inspired by Cooper's experiences as a Polish Air Force officer.
 The film was made with the cooperation of the Polish army and was the most expensive Polish film prior to World War II.
 After World War II, all copies of the film found in Poland were destroyed by the Soviets.